Alimentiv Logo

 • Bachelor’s or master's degree

-• Skilled in use of spreadsheet, database and/or data-mining software.
+• Skilled in use of Excel spreadsheets, databases and/or data-mining software.
 Strong oral and written communication skills.

 • Strong understanding of clinical trial pricing models, project cost structures, and financial analytics